gearcats/ftc_app/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

  @Disabled
 ```

-The name that will appear on the driver station's "opmode list" is defined by the code:
+The name that will appear on the driver station's "OpMode list" is defined by the code:
  ``name="Template: Linear OpMode"``
-You can change what appears between the quotes to better describe your opmode.
+You can change what appears between the quotes to better describe your OpMode.
 The "group=" portion of the code can be used to help organize your list of OpModes.

 As shown, the current OpMode will NOT appear on the driver station's OpMode list because of the